iodigital-com/io-technology/data/blog/concurrency-with-coroutines-in-kotlin.md

 ```

 where the `merge` function simply takes the lists (`left` and `right`) and merges them into a single sorted list.
-Because `left` and `right` are already sorted, merging is very simple and fast.
-As you can see, this is a recursive
+Because `left` and `right` are already sorted, merging them into a sorted list is very simple and fast.
+As you can see,
-algorithm, which calls itself twice.
-This is exactly where we can use coroutines to parallelize sorting the left and
+this is a recursive algorithm, which calls itself twice.
+This is exactly where we can use coroutines to parallelize
-right halves of the lists, as these are independent tasks.
+sorting the left and right halves of the lists, as these are independent tasks.

 ### Adding coroutines